birdandhike.com logo

 Firecracker

 General: Firecracker Penstemon (Penstemon eatonii) is a perennial forb with a tuft of leaves on the ground and several knee to thigh-high, upright stems that bear red, tubular flowers.
 The flowers have five "petals" at the opening of the tube.
 The "petals" are actually asymmetrical lobes, with two lobes up and three lobes down.
 All of the lobes point outward (as if the flower is not fully open).
 Two of the four anthers, plus the stigma (looks like a filament without an anther), protrude slightly.
-The staminode is slightly bearded (sometimes naked), but does not stick out of the flower tube.
+The staminode is slightly bearded (sometimes naked), but it does not stick out of the flower tube.
 The anther sacs are tubular and open on the end.

 Around Las Vegas, compare with Utah Penstemon, but an aid to identifying Firecracker Penstemon is that the flowers tend to come off one side of the stem and all point in same direction.